distsys-lab/aws-tools/README.md

 # aws-tools

-These tools provide various functions to manage many instances in many regions FIXME.
+These tools provide various functions to manage many instances in many regions all together.

 ## Prerequisites